 Weekly text book chapter readings, articles, video, audio and assignment /discussion links will be posted under individual Learning Modules labeled by week number and dates.
 Weekly learning modules will become available on each Saturday at 12:01am and will remain visible for the remainder of the session.
 Assignments for each week are due that following Sunday at midnight.
-For example, "Week 01: 08/28-09/01" assignments will become visible on 08/26 and are due on 09/01.
-Some weeks there may be 1 chapter folder (1 chapter) and other weeks there may be 3 chapters to complete.
+For example "Week 01: 08/28-09/01" assignments will become visible on 08/26 and are due on 09/01.
+Some weeks there may be 1 chapter folder (1 chapter) and other weeks there may be 5 chapters to complete.
 Weekly assignments and discussion board participation must be completed by midnight of the Sunday of the week that they are assigned.
 Unless indicated differently in the online course calendar all late submissions of course materials will be downgraded 25% for each week they are submitted late.
 Assignments are considered "one week late" beginning after midnight of the date they are due.
-Weekly module assignments contain approximately 8-14 hours of reading/response/presentation materials per week.
 All answers/responses must be written entirely in students own words; quotations, paraphrasing and/or any form of "cut and paste" answers will not be accepted for credit.